-Sunday Night Roast Chicken & The Family Dinner
+Sunday Night Roast Chicken with Herb Butter

 One of the nicest things about going on vacation with kids that are old enough to swim by themselves is that you can actually read by the pool.
-This may sound like a small thing, but after eight years of hovering nervously over my children while on vacation, it’s very liberating.
+This may sound like a small thing, but after eight years of hovering nervously over my children while on vacation, it’s very liberating!
 The point of all this is that I finally had a chance to read Laurie David’s new cookbook, The Family Dinner: Great Ways to Connect with Your Kids, One Meal at a Time, and have been brimming with excitement to tell you about it ever since.
-The book is so much more than just a collection of interesting recipes (though there are many by co-author Kirstin Uhrenholdt), it’s an inspirational guide to making dinnertime a special ritual in your home.
+The book is so much more than just a collection of interesting recipes — though there are many by co-author Kirstin Uhrenholdt — it’s an inspirational guide to making dinnertime a special ritual in your home.

 David, best known as the producer of An Inconvenient Truth and ex-wife of Seinfeld creator Larry David, understands that dinnertime is not always easy: life is busy, kids are antsy or texting, husbands are distracted, and a meal that takes two hours to prepare is inhaled in less than ten minutes.
 To help, she offers lots of recipes and fun ideas like theme nights, table games and conversation starters to make dinner fun and encourage families to linger at the table.
 She also shares traditions and candid stories from her own parenting journey—from babies to teenagers to divorce—and shows how the simple ritual of dinner kept everyone connected and together through it all.
 I’m a big fan of hers (and her ex) and loved how the book felt like chatting over coffee at her kitchen table.